muhammad-usama-sardar/tls-fatt-extension/draft-usama-tls-fatt-extension.md

 {::boilerplate bcp14-tagged}

+## Protocol Diagram
+{: #sec-prot-diagram }

+In the context of this document, a protocol diagram specifies the proposed cryptographically-relevant changes compared to the standard TLS protocol {{I-D.ietf-tls-rfc8446bis}}.

 ## Definition of Attack
 Any ambiguity originating from the threat model, informal security goals, and a protocol diagram is to be considered as an attack.
 The authors are, therefore, encouraged to be as precise as possible.